Vernon Ellis Cosslett: Honors and awards

+Personal life

 Cosslett had married firstly, in 1936, Rosemary Wilson.
 During the Second World War, Cosslett provided accommodation for refugee scientists at his flat in Hampstead; thus he met Viennese physicist and microscopist Dr Anna Joanna Wischin (1912–1969) whom Cosslett married in 1940 following his divorce from his first wife.
 Dr Anna Cosslett also worked at the Cavendish Laboratory.
 He had a son and a daughter from his second marriage.